jnaiman/is507_fall2020/README.md

 # IS507, Fall 2020 (taught online, synchronously)

+**NOTE: check each week to see if its IN-DEV or READY for each week**

 These are the course materials for IS507 (previously IS542) at the iSchool, University of Illinois, Urbana-Champaign.

 If you see any bugs or errors please issue a PR -- always looking to make things better!